This article is for Lumo Play 4.0 or later. This is an experimental feature.

 If you are satisfied with the alignment, click the Next button.

-Just like any other camera, the next step in calibrating Lumo Play is to mask off the projection area.
-Use the flip buttons to make sure the circle is in the upper-left corner of the image, and move the blue circles so that they lie on the corners of the projection.
+The next step in calibrating LUMOplay is to mask the projection area.
+Use the flip buttons to make sure the circle is in the upper-left corner of the image, and adjust the blue corner pin circles so that the projection area is outlined.

-Once everything is working to your satisfaction, click Next to capture the Object Detection reference image, and click Finish.
+Once everything is working to your satisfaction, click Next to capture the reference image, and click Finish.

 Comments